nickbrandt/GitLab/doc/user/project/merge_requests/index.md

 Any vulnerability that has a [solution](#solutions-for-dependency-scanning-ultimate) can have a merge request created to automatically solve the issue.

 If this action is available there will be a "Create merge request" button in the vulnerability modal.
-Clicking on this button will create a create a merge reqwuest to apply the remediation patch onto the source branch.
+Clicking on this button will create a merge request to apply the solution onto the source branch.

 ![Create merge request from vulnerability](img/create-issue-with-list-hover.png)